Skip to content

 You might notice that you come across both Le Creuset Signature cast iron and Le Creuset Classic cast iron.
 The main difference between the two was that Signature has a new stronger enamel coating and signature metal knob.

-Classic Le Creuset while still, the highest quality came with a phenolic knob.
+Classic Le Creuset, while still the highest quality, comes with a phenolic knob.
 Classic cast iron has been discontinued, and you can no longer purchase them except when second-hand.

 Read about the differences between Le Creuset Signature and Classic enamel cast Iron cookware.